Scensory: Real-Time Robotic Olfactory Perception for Joint Identification and Source Localization: Method

+Scensory is a robotic olfactory perception framework that leverages VOC sensing and machine learning to infer fungal species identity and source location under ambient indoor conditions.
+The system integrates cross-sensitive VOC sensor arrays, robot-enabled spatial supervision, and learning-based inference within a unified pipeline.

-Our setup not only serves as a scalable solution for systematic data collection and the inclusion of additional fungal species, but also enables efficient reuse of data across multiple sensing paradigms.
-Our setting supports two distinct sensing modes.
-In the multi-array configuration, six spatially distributed sensor arrays concurrently capture VOC signals to jointly infer fungal identity and source location (Fig.\ref{fig:system_overview}c).
-In the single array configuration, we isolate VOC time series from each individual array and transform them into local frames to simulate mobile robot deployment, where spatial information must be inferred from temporal patterns alone with a single array (Fig.~\ref{fig:system_overview}d).
-This dual-mode design accelerates development by maximizing data reuse while reflecting the natural diffusion and spatial variability of VOCs in indoor environments.
-In total, we collected approximately 40 minutes of VOC time series data across all experimental trials, covering multiple spatial arrangements and fungal species.
+Our framework supports two sensing configurations (Fig.~\ref{fig:system_overview}).
+In the multi-array configuration, six spatially distributed sensor arrays concurrently capture VOC signals to jointly infer fungal identity and source location (Fig.~\ref{fig:system_overview}c).
+In the single-array configuration, VOC time series from each individual array are processed independently, and spatial annotations are transformed into the local reference frame of each sensor to simulate mobile deployment (Fig.~\ref{fig:system_overview}d).
+In this setting, spatial information must be inferred solely from temporal VOC dynamics using a single array.
+This dual-mode formulation enables us to evaluate both distributed monitoring and mobility-constrained localization under a shared data acquisition protocol.